In this section

 You may receive additional instructions from your child's physicians and the hospital staff.
 Families will also be referred to our Neurodevelopmental Follow-up Program, where our specialists will monitor and encourage your child's healthy development for living life to the fullest.

-Consult your child's physician regarding the specific outlook for your child.
+Consult your child's physician regarding the specific HLHS prognosis for your child.
 For outcomes relating to the series of surgeries to correct hypoplastic left heart syndrome, see the information about the Norwood, Glenn and Fontan procedures.

 Coming from out of town?